-- 1. Complete the Request for Accommodations Form (link). - a.
-Submit appropriate medical documentation from a qualified, licensed professional following the below guidelines. - b.
+- 1. Complete the Request for Accommodations Form. - a.
+Submit appropriate medical documentation from a qualified, licensed professional following the guidelines below. - b.
 If requests are not submitted in a timely manner, academic adjustments/accommodations may be delayed. - 2.
-Once all documentation is received, the Student Success Coordinator will review the file and request a meeting with the student to discuss the request and review the appropriate academic adjustments/accommodations. - 3.
-Together, the student and Student Success Coordinator will review and sign a form that outlines the policy and procedures related to maintaining the academic adjustments/accommodations. - 4.
+Once all documentation is received, the Student Success Coordinator will review the file and request a meeting with the student to discuss the request and review the appropriate academic adjustments/accommodations.
+The Student Success Coordinator needs a minimum of 48 business hours to review supporting documentation prior to implementation. - 3.
+Together, the student and Student Success Coordinator will review and sign a form that outlines the policy and procedures related to maintaining academic adjustments/accommodations. - 4.
 Following the meeting, the Student Success Coordinator will inform faculty and relevant staff of the academic adjustments/accommodations on behalf of the student. - 5.
 If at any point the student would like to review their academic adjustments/accommodations, the student must contact the Student Success Coordinator.
 Additional documentation may be requested of the student if the student is looking to make changes to their academic adjustments/accommodations.